 “I didn’t mean anything by it,” he said, and he shook his head too quickly to be convincing.

 I reached for his belt, and the meaning landed immediately.
 His body reacted before his voice did, and the chair legs scraped against the floor as he pulled against the restraints.
-The sound was sharp enough to settle the room differently.
+The sound was sharp enough to settle the room in a different way.

 “No, wait, please don’t do that,” he said, and the shift into pleading was complete.